-The device enters in normal mode after start-up if following sequence is provided:
+The device enters in Normal mode after start-up if following sequence is provided:

-- V{BAT} and V{CC} power supplies must be above their undervoltage thresholds (sleep mode) - generate wake-up event (wake =1) setting RSTB from 0 to 1
+- V{PWR} and V{CC} power supplies must be above their undervoltage thresholds (Sleep mode) - generate wake-up event (wake = 1) setting RSTB from 0 to 1

 The device initialization is completed after 50 μ sec (typ).
-During this time, the device is robust in case of V{BAT} interrupts higher than 150 nsec.

-The transition from "normal mode" to "fail mode" is executed immediately when a fail condition is detected.
+During this time, the device is robust in case of V{PWR} interrupts higher than 150 nsec.
+The transition from "Normal mode" to "Fail mode" is executed immediately when a fail condition is detected.
 During the transition, the SPI SI settings are cleared and the SPI SO registers are not cleared.

-When the fail mode condition was a:
+When the Fail mode condition is a:

-- LIMP input, WD toggle timeout, WD toggle sequence, or the SPI modulo 16 error, the SPI diagnosis is available during fail mode - SI/SO stuck to static level, the SPI diagnosis is not available during fail mode
+- LIMP input, WD toggle timeout, WD toggle sequence, or a SPI modulo 16 error, the SPI diagnosis is available during Fail mode - SI/SO stuck to static level, the SPI diagnosis is not available during Fail mode

-The transition from "fail mode" to "normal mode" is enabled, when:
+The transition from "Fail mode" to "Normal mode" is enabled when: